Carpal tunnel syndrome

 Key contributing factors include:

-Repetitive motion: Frequent wrist flexing or use of vibrating tools can irritate the tendons.
+Repetitive motion: frequent wrist flexion or prolonged use of vibrating tools can irritate the tendons running through the tunnel, causing them to swell.

-Systemic health: This is crucial.
-Conditions like diabetes, thyroid imbalance such as Hypothyroidism and Hyperthyroidism, and rheumatoid arthritis are significant contributors.
+Systemic health: conditions like diabetes, thyroid imbalance such as hypothyroidism and hyperthyroidism, and rheumatoid arthritis are significant contributors.

-Fluid retention: Hormonal changes or pregnancy can increase fluid, which adds pressure to the tunnel.
+Fluid retention: hormonal changes, pregnancy, and kidney or heart conditions can all increase fluid levels, adding pressure to the tunnel.

 It is important to look beyond the wrist.
 Lifestyle factors such as diet and activity levels influence your systemic health.
 This can directly impact nerve resilience and inflammation levels in the body.